Foster care pay policy 'unlawful' at Tower Hamlets

 A woman who fosters two nephews and a niece complained she was paid less than an unrelated foster parent would be.

-The judge called the woman one of society's "unsung heroines".'Excellent care'
+The judge called the woman one of society's "unsung heroines".

 Mr Justice Males concluded Tower Hamlets council's payment policies were discriminatory, following a High Court hearing last month.